rinthiyaa/Rinthiya/README.md

   Output: `{1: 11, 2: 8, 3: 4, 4: 4, 5: 3, 6: 2, 7: 0, 8: 1, 9: 1}`

 ---

-Each `.py` file is independent.
-Run them using any Python y